Champion rich & meaningful remote learning

 Essentials of Online Instruction for a Blended World is comprised of six modules

 Total Professional Learning Time: 12 Weeks, 15 hours

 - An introduction to the area of study

-- Videos of current practitioners utilizing and explaining the strategies
+- Videos of current practitioners modeling best-practice in online teaching

-- The opportunity for participants to select a strategy, try it in their classroom, review their progress, and reflect on how the practice impacted teaching and student learning
+- The expectation that participants select a practice, try it in their classroom, review their progress, and reflect on how the practice impacted teaching and student learning

 - A facilitator who provides feedback, manages online discussions, and scores the reflection assignments

 - Planning guides and resources so that teachers can immediately begin using strategies and best practices in their classrooms